SDraw/leap_camera/README.md

 * Connect Leap Motion controller.
 * Be sure that `LeapService` service is running.
 * Launch application binary.
+* Press `K` to switch camera.
+By default left camera is displayed.

 # Building
 * Open `leap_camera.sln` solution in Visual Studio 2013.